herzbube/libsgfcplusplus/doc/SgfcNotes.md

 SGFC detects any kind of line breaks when it reads/parses SGF content.

 However, the kind of line break SGFC uses when writing SGF content is determined at compile time.
 By default SGFC uses a single LF character.
 This can be changed by redefining the pre-processor macro `EOLCHAR` to something else during compilation.
-The macro must resolve into a single character, such as `'\n'` (already the default) or `'\r'` (a CR character used on classic MacOS systems).
+The macro must resolve into a single character, such as a LF character (already the default) or a CR character (used on classic MacOS systems).
 If you undefine `EOLCHAR` then SGFC will write two characters, a LF followed by a CR, which is the standard on Windows/MS-DOS systems.

 When reading SimpleText or Text property values, SGFC follows the SGF standard rules for soft and hard line breaks.